 In our experience, grocery retailers who implement forecast-based automatic store replenishment typically see spoilage reductions of 10-40%.
 For example, French grocery retailer Franprix attained a 30% reduction in spoilage, while simultaneously reducing stock-outs by 67% through more accurate forecasting and optimized replenishment ordering.
 Furthermore, as the scale and complexity of the operations increase, the attainable benefits also increase.

 Key Considerations When Automating Replenishment of Fresh Products

-Day-level baseline forecasting: In retail, it is quite common that demand for different products vary within the week.
-For products with short shelf-lives, it’s crucial to get the day-level forecasts right in order to avoid spoilage while still having great availability.
-Smart forecasting systems are able to automatically consider weekday-related variation in forecasting on a store and product level as well as to adapt to changes in local demand patterns.
-In addition, day-level forecasting enables accurately accounting for special weeks, such as the time around Christmas, and local events, making ramp-up and ramp-down of short shelf-life inventory possible.
+Day-level forecasting: Demand fluctuations for grocery are frequent and often vary for each day of the week.
+For short-life products, accuracy of day-level forecasts is essential in order to avoid spoilage without compromising availability.
+Machine learning enables forecasting systems to automatically analyze weekday-related variation at the store and product level as well as adapt to changes in local demand patterns.
+In addition, day-level forecasting enables accurate planning for the weeks surrounding events and holidays like Christmas, making the ramp-up and ramp-down of short-life inventory more efficient and executable.

-Taking the weather into account: Weather can have a significant impact on demand – both for fresh and center-store products.
-However, as short shelf-lives limit the opportunities to use buffer stock to reduce the impact of demand fluctuations, it is often even more critical to take changes in weather into account when planning the supply of fresh products.
-Machine learning makes it possible to automatically detect how weather conditions impact on local demand for different products, and to use this information to attain more accurate forecasts.
+Taking the weather into account: Weather changes significantly impact demand for both fresh and center-store products.
+However, as short shelf-lives limit the use of buffer stock to reduce the impact of demand fluctuations, it is critical to take weather changes into account when planning for fresh product supply.
+Machine learning makes it possible to automatically detect the impact of impending weather conditions on local demand for different products and use that information to build more accurate forecasts.